NasuYue/AB_testing_google_udemy/README.md

 # AB_testing_google_udemy
-The note taking of lecture "A/B Testing by Google Online Experiment Design and Analysis"
+The note taking of nano degree "A/B Testing by Google Online Experiment Design and Analysis" on Udemy